 M2M Infrastructure sends the vehicle network traffic notice to M2M platform if there is any significant change happens.

-M2M platform sends the vehicle network traffic condition notice to the middle node in vehicle.
+M2M platform sends a traffic condition notice of vehicle network to the vehicle node in vehicle.

-Using the information in the notice, the middle node in vehicle conducts the analysis to decide the software update of SDR module in the vehicle
+Using the information in the notice, the vehicle node in vehicle conducts the analysis to decide the software update of SDR module in the vehicle.

-If decided, the middle node sends the requests of SDR update/switch to SDR application for the change.
+If decided, the node sends the requests of SDR update/switch to SDR application for the change.

-SDR application responses with SDR info including SDR version and types to the middle node.
+SDR application sends a response with SDR info including SDR version and types to the node.

-The middle node sends the request to SDR Modem (Network) for SDR change.
+The vehicle node sends the request to SDR Modem (Network) for SDR change.

 Once SDR Modem (Network) receives the request, it processes SDR changes.

-After change is completed, SDR Modem (Network) sends the completion response to the middle node.
+After change is completed, SDR Modem (Network) sends the completion response to the node.

-The middle node notifies SDR application and SDR application feedbacks with re-confirmation response.
+The vehicle node notifies SDR application and SDR application feedbacks with re-confirmation response.

-The middle node in vehicle sends the response to the M2M platform for communication node change.
+The vehicle node in vehicle sends the response to the M2M platform for communication node change.

-M2M platform sends the response to M2M infrastructure about the communication module situation of the middle node in the vehicle.
+M2M platform sends the response to M2M infrastructure about the communication module situation of the vehicle node in the vehicle.

 6.x.7 Alternative Flow